 Karda and Taerys stared at each other with matching grim expressions.

-‘It doesn’t matter that you're an orphan of unknown parentage.
+‘It doesn’t matter that you're of unknown parentage.
 What Chaydo has done to you is wrong.
 She has no right to treat you as though she owns you, slavery is damn well illegal–’ Karda said, his voice grating harshly.

 ‘What Karda means,’ Taerys interrupted him before his foul language deteriorated further, ‘is that as a minor you deserve to be treated with kindness, as are all children.
 If Chaydo had a drop of empathy or decency in her entire being she couldn’t have brought herself to do what she has done.
 But she clearly lacks the basic compassion that all living creatures are born with.
 We will never be able to undo all the suffering that you have experienced, but we can try our best to ensure that it never happens to you again or to any other children.
 That is why we have laws to protect those who do not have caring families to love and protect them.’